-The consider themselves a "Bordeaux House" which means they focus on grape varieties from this top wine region in France.
-Their focus is on Cabernet Sauvignon, Merlot, and Sauvignon Blanc.
+They consider themselves a "Bordeaux House" which means they focus on grape varieties from this top wine region in France, including Cabernet Sauvignon, Merlot, and Sauvignon Blanc.
 They offer both blends and single vineyard wines on their tasting menu.

 If you are traveling with kids, I recommend stopping here for lunch or a snack.
 They have a wonderful Bistro with outdoor dining.
 Their outdoor space features a reflecting pool and they allow the younger guests to borrow wooden sailboats to sail around the courtyard fountain.

-It's a great experience for them and for you.
-At their Bistro, you can sample some of their tasty wines which is why it's one of my favorite family-friendly Napa Valley wineries.
+Both you and the kids will a great experience here.
+You can sample some of their tasty wines at the Bistro, which is why it's one of my favorite family-friendly Napa Valley wineries.

 While children are welcome, it's recommended you call ahead to let them know if you're traveling with children aged 10 or younger.